mkoch7811/ps-snippets/README.md

 FldDistReview - retrieve a list of the owners of all FLD DIST XXXX teams (M365 groups), for comparison with the list of district managers in AD

+CreateATeamFromM365Group - take the Object ID of an M365 group, create a Team